johnkcr/weather-express-app/Readme.md

 ## Features

 - **Geographical Coordinates**: Provide latitude and longitude to get specific weather details.
-- **City and State**: Input the name of a city and its state/province for relevant weather information.
-- **Zip Code**: Just have a zip code?
-No problem.
-Enter it and get the weather!
 - **API Documentation**: Comprehensive API documentation available at \`/api/docs\`.

 ## Getting Started